MIC-DKFZ/ACDC2017/README.md

 networks and use our results.

 ### Prerequisites
-Our code is only compatible wit python 2.7.
+Our code is only compatible with python 2.7.
 Running it with python 3 will need modifications.

-We depend on some python packages which need to be installed by the user:
+We depend on some python packages which need to be installed by the user (may be incomplete):
 * theano
 * lasagne
 * SimpleITK